opendatasoft/ods-documentation/source/managing_domain/04_monitoring_license_and_quotas/quotas.rst

 .. admonition:: Important
    :class: important

-   When setting a new quota for individuals users or group of users, the quota count starts back at 0 for the period.
+   When setting a new quota for individuals users or a group of users, the quota count starts back at 0 for the period.